Soundharya09/FUTURE_DS_01/README.md

 The ultimate goal is to help business leaders answer key strategic questions like:

 Q1.
-What are the top-performing products and most profitable categories?.
+What are the top-performing products and most profitable categories?

 Q2.
-When do sales peak throughout the year?.
+When do sales peak throughout the year?

 Q3.
-Which regions or states generate the most revenue?.
+Which regions or states generate the most revenue?

 ## Objective
 The project is designed to: